 Jo Beth Jimerson began her career in education as a middle school English Language Arts teacher at Smithson Valley Middle School, near San Antonio, Texas, in 1995.
 In her 13 years with Comal ISD, she served as a teacher, an Assistant Principal at Smithson Valley High School (Go Rangers!), and as a Principal at both Bill Brown Elementary and Spring Branch Middle School.
+In 2020, she also had the privilege of serving as Interim Director of TCU's Laboratory Schools, Starpoint Schooland KinderFrogs.

 During her last few years in Comal ISD, Jo Beth began work on her PhD in Educational Policy and Planning at The University of Texas at Austin.
 She completed her PhD in 2011 with a dissertation that focused on the intersection of professional learning and educator data use.